-Hey, what's up This is Jason Drohn.
-Welcome to today’s episode of GSD Daily.
-This is episode 108.
-We're going to talk about picking the right call to action for your webinar.
-And we're also going to talk about the tools and tech and gear and stuff that you need to pull off a webinar that you can sell high-ticket products and services on.
-So this entire week we’ve been going through this, which is a PDF that we put together on, let's see, there we go, the Automated Webinar Playbook.
-So you can get this thing for free at… I’m going to change this little ticker here, so download PDF at, there we go.
+In today’s GSDdaily, we’re going to talk about picking the right call to action for your webinar.
+We’re also going to talk about the tools and tech and gear and stuff that you need to pull off a webinar that you can sell high-ticket products and services on.
+This entire week we’ve been going through this, which is a PDF that we put together on, the Automated Webinar Playbook.
+You can get this thing for free at… I’m going to change this little ticker here, so download PDF at, there we go.
 All right.
-So there we go.
-So you can go ahead and download this PDF for free and doneforyou.com/legendary.
+You can go ahead and download this PDF for free at doneforyou.com/legendary.

-So here's kind of the framework of the successful webinar.
+Here’s kind of the framework of the successful webinar.
 In most markets, in most niches, the call to action should drop around 45 minutes.
 So part of then is because when somebody blocks out time for a webinar, they usually block 60 minutes.
-So what you want to do is you want the call to action to land about 40, 45 minutes in, and then have some time to decompress from there.
+What you want to do is you want the call to action to land about 40, 45 minutes in, and then have some time to decompress from there.
 Answer some questions, maybe drop a couple of testimonials, whatever.
 You want to have a very brief intro section.
-So, I tell a lot of our clients the biography and the introductory part of the webinar needs to be this big in comparison to the whole webinar.
+I tell a lot of our clients the biography and the introductory part of the webinar needs to be this big in comparison to the whole webinar.
 People don’t care about you.
-They don’t care about who you are, usually.
-They care about what you can do for them.
-They care about the problem that you’re going to solve for them.
+They don’t care about who you are and what you can do for them.
+All they care about the problem that you’re going to solve for them.

 They don’t necessarily care about who you are until after they learned about the solution.
 So it’s important to introduce yourself because that’s just good manners.
 But, at the same time, don’t spend a whole lot of time talking about your accolades and your education and your experience and your history, because most likely it doesn’t matter yet.
 It will matter afterward.
 It matters after you showcase your ability, but not right now.
 So the bio can be real short, then you talk about the solution, and then you can even get into your story or how it ties in with your story or whatever, but you need to deliver value.